Use SSH tunneling to access Apache Ambari web UI, JobHistory, NameNode, Apache Oozie, and other UIs

 - HBase Master and Logs UI

-If you use Script Actions to customize your cluster, any services or utilities that you install that expose a web UI require an SSH tunnel.
-For example, if you install Hue using a Script Action, you must use an SSH tunnel to access the Hue web UI.
+Services installed with Script Actions that expose a web service will require an SSH tunnel.
+Hue installed with Script Action requires an SSH tunnel to access the web UI.

 What is an SSH tunnel

-Secure Shell (SSH) tunneling routes traffic sent to a port on your local machine to a head node on HDInsight.
-Traffic sent to the local port is routed through an SSH connection to your HDInsight cluster head node.
+Secure Shell (SSH) tunneling connects a port on your local machine to a head node on HDInsight.
+Traffic sent to the local port is routed through an SSH connection to the head node.
 The request is resolved as if it originated on the head node.
 The response is then routed back through the tunnel to your workstation.